c3h/gifdi/README.md

 - **dev:web:client**: to start only dedicated chrome looking for web (NextJS)
 - **dev:server**: to start `dev` in both projects (api and web) without dedicated chrome
 - **dev**: to start `dev` in both projects with dedicated chrome

+In backend, we can separate tests in 2 types:

+- **unit tests**: using the `*.spec.ts` postfixes and testing each method apart, mocking any dependency of them.

+- **integration tests**: using the `*.test.ts` postfixes and testing all the layers over application, mocking any external dependency like databases.
+This is necessary to improve the speed of tests and maintain better control over all alternative ways for each use case.